ARM-software/psa-arch-tests/api-tests/README.md

-# PSA Firmware Framework : Architecture Test Suite
+# PSA APIs : Architecture Test Suite

 ## Introduction

-### PSA FF Specification
+### PSA APIs

 Arm Platform Security Architecture (PSA) is a holistic set of threat models, security analysis, hardware and firmware architecture specifications, and an open source firmware reference implementation.
 PSA provides a recipe, based on industry best practice, that allows security to be consistently designed in, at both a hardware and firmware level.

-The PSA Firmware Framework defines a standard programming environment and firmware interfaces for implementing and accessing security services within a device's Root of Trust.
+One of the PSA goals is to make IoT security easier and quicker for everyone.
+This means having reliable, consistent APIs and useful built-in security functions for device manufacturers and the developer community.
+These PSA APIs provides a consistent developer experience hiding the underlying complexity of the security system.

+The PSA APIs Specification consists of following set of APIs:

-The Firmware Framework specification: <br />
+#### PSA Firmware Framework (PSA-FF)

+The PSA-FF defines a standard interface and framework, to isolate trusted functionality withinconstrained IoT devices.

+The framework provides:
+- Architecture that describes isolated runtime environments (partitions) for trusted and untrusted firmware.
--   provides requirements for the SPM
+- A standard model for describing the functionality and resources in each partition.
--   defines a standard runtime environment for developing protected RoT Services, including the programming interfaces provided by the SPM for implementing and using RoT Services
+- A secure IPC interface to request services from other partitions.
+- A model that describes how the partitions can interact with one another, as well as the hardware and the firmware framework implementation, itself.
--   defines the standard interfaces for the PSA RoT Services.
+- A standard interfaces for the PSA RoT Services.

+This specification enables the development of secure firmware functionality that can be reused on different devices that use any conforming implementation of the Firmware Framework.
 For more information, download the [PSA FF Specification](https://pages.arm.com/psa-resources-ff.html?_ga=2.97388575.1220230133.1540547473-1540784585.1540547382)

+#### PSA Application RoT APIs

+PSA defines security service APIs for application developers.
+Some of these services are Crypto Services, Attestation Services, and Secure Storage Services.
+For more information, refer the [PSA Application RoT APIs specifications](../specification/)

 ### Architecture Test Suite

-The Architecture Test Suite is a set of examples of the invariant behaviours that are specified by the PSA FF Specification.
+The Architecture Test Suite is a set of examples of the invariant behaviours that are specified by the PSA APIs Specifications.
 Use this suite to verify that these behaviours are implemented correctly in your system.

-PSA FF Architecture Test Suite contains the tests that are self-checking, portable C-based tests with directed stimulus.
+PSA APIs Architecture Test Suite contains the tests that are self-checking, portable C-based tests with directed stimulus.

 The tests are available as open source.
 The tests and the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.

 ## Release Update
  - Release Version - 0.5
- - The tests are written for version 1.0-Beta-0 of the PSA FF specification.
- - Code Quality: Alpha <br />
+ - Code Quality - Alpha.
 This indicates the suite is in development and it contains tests which have not been validated on any platform.
 Please use this opportunity to suggest enhancements and point out errors.
- - Current release contains the test suite for IPC and Crypto tests.
+ - Current release contains:
+   1. **IPC tests** are written for version 1.0-Beta-0 of the PSA FF specification.
+   2. **Crypto tests** are written for the crypto service APIs defined in the [psa/crypto.h](../specification/a-rot/include/crypto.h)
  - This test suite is not a substitute for design verification.
  - To review the test logs, Arm licensees can contact Arm directly through their partner managers.

 ## Layers

-PSA FF Architecture Test Suite uses a layered software-stack approach to enable porting across different test platforms.
+PSA APIs Architecture Test Suite uses a layered software-stack approach to enable porting across different test platforms.
 The constituents of the layered stack are: <br />
 -   Test suite
 -   Validation Abstraction Layer (VAL)
 -   Platform Abstraction Layer (PAL)